LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 ### Interoperability Commands

-The interoperability module stores the properties necessary to validate and process the following new commands.
+The Interoperability module stores the properties necessary to validate and process the following new commands.

 #### [Sidechain Registration Command][registration-LIP]